-A Community of Faith (COF) is a group of individuals who choose to live, work, and worship together in community, sacrificially serving common values and purposes.
+Mercy Ships is a Community of Faith – a group of individuals who choose to live, work, and worship together, sacrificially serving common values and purposes.

 Mercy Ships follows the 2000-year-old model of Jesus, bringing hope and healing to the world’s forgotten poor.
-Shorter-term volunteers (those on board for less than 1 year) come to serve, learn, and grow alongside the long-term “community of faith” that constitutes the core of life on a Mercy Ship.
+Shorter-term volunteers (those on board for less than 1 year) come to work, learn, and grow alongside the long-term volunteers, the core of life on a Mercy Ship.

-All who serve at Mercy Ships locations worldwide are expected to respect Mercy Ships Core Values in their service.
+All who serve at Mercy Ships onboard and in locations worldwide are expected to respect Mercy Ships Core Values in their service.

-In New Zealand, we actively encourage volunteers to come forward for on board work, but also have need of other helpers including:
+In New Zealand, we facilitate volunteers for work onboard, but also have need of other helpers locally including:

 - Digital media projects